tiryakiv/Mass-segmentation/README.md

 * train_valid_uXception_mass_seg08_9nov22_v006.ipynb
 * train_valid_unet5L_mass_seg08_7nov22_v001.ipynb

 Model performance progress files for each model at each epoch are shared under model_performance folder.
 Each file starts with 'data' (as given in the above train_valid... codes) and continue with the model number and followed by cross-validation fold number.
 For example, 'data_v013_2' is the performance file for model 13, which is U-net++Xception, and cross-validation fold number is 2.
-You can see the model number and model type correspondence from the above 'train_valid' codes above.
+You can see the model number and model type correspondence from the 'train_valid' codes given above.

 Mass segmentation test code:
 * test_uNetPlusPlusXcept_mass_seg08_23nov22_v013.ipynb